-The world we are living in will shortly be recalled in two major phases: Pre-COVID and Post-COVID era.
-That is the impact this pandemic had, not just on the lives of people, but on the economies across the globe, and India is no exception to this.
+The world we are living in will shortly be recalled in two major phases: Pre-COVID and Post COVID era.
+That is the impact this pandemic had, not just on the lives of people, but also on the economies across the globe, and India is no exception to this.
 When out PM Shri.
-Narendra Modi made a statement that "The Mahabharat war was won in 14 days, and India will win its war against COVID in 21 days", the people in India were very hopeful and the entire world was looking forward to the Indian strategy.
-But the show didn't end there.
-The 21 days lockdown extended to 35 days and now India is in its 70th day of Lockdown, with 1 lakh plus positive cases and the death toll rising sharply above 5000.
+Narendra Modi made a statement that "The Mahabharata war was won in 14 days, and India will win its war against COVID in 21 days", the people in India were very hopeful and the entire world was looking forward to the Indian strategy.
+However, the show did not end there.
+The 21 days lockdown extended to 35 days and now India is in its 70th day of Lockdown, with one lakh plus positive cases and the death toll rising sharply above 5000.
 The economy also tumbled after the 70 days of lockdown with thousands of people losing their jobs and struggling for a daily income.
-The non-availability of enough literature in the proposed topic was a limitation for the study as the situation is very novel and the economic impact that it caused is only a few months old and no one can predict how long this economic shock will subsist.
-The researcher has made a genuine effort to analyze the current economic situation in India and has proposed a few possible ways for the country and people to come out of the current situation, based on some validated literature.
+The non-availability of enough literature in the proposed topic was a limitation for the study as the situation is very novel and the economic situation in India and has proposed a few possible ways for the country and people to come out of the current situation, based on some validated literature.